anonymous-k1wi/Kiwi-K-Mixer/README.md

 ## Introduction
 Setting a model mix on an EdgeTX transmitter can be a less-than-intuitive process for beginners, and can still be time consuming for experienced users.
 Kiwi-K (Quick) Mixer is an attempt to solve this problem utilizing the [Lua](https://www.lua.org/about.html) scripting language built into EdgeTX Transmitters

-The Kiwi-K Mixer creates a user interface
+The Kiwi-K Mixer creates a user interface that prompts the user to provide the channel inputs desired for their mix.
+Upon completion, the mix is automatically written to the active EdgeTX model.
+After creating the mix, the Kiwi-K mixer has addition feature to allow the user to further tune or edit the robot.
+These include inverting the direction of drive motors, inverting the steering, and adjusting the rates of turning and straightline movement.

 ## Installing Kiwi-K Mixer